Last updated: 4 June 4.50pm

 In the current situation, this means that many costs are uninsured.
 However, there may be other circumstances associated with a trip that could trigger insurance and our insurance office will review the situation with you on a case-by-case basis.

 If you wish to discuss a University trip which has been cancelled, please email details of the trip, including costs, to firstname.lastname@example.org and they will log your request and call or email you back.
 If a destination has closed or a conference has been cancelled, please include that level of detail in your email, as it could be relevant.
 Please bear in mind that there is already a high volume of queries about insurance right across the country, and whilst our team will do their best to respond quickly, they have been experiencing some delays where they need to liaise with the insurer.

 We are unable to advise on personal travel insurance.

 Employment policies and support

-If you are on a fixed-term contract (FTC) the University will follow the existing process with regards to the potential termination of your contract.
-You will be forwarded an email from Human Resources (HR) notifying you of your end date and your manager should have a consultation meeting with you.
+The University will follow the existing process with regard to the potential termination of your contract.
+You will receive an email from Human Resources (HR) notifying you of your end date and your manager should have a consultation meeting with you.

 If the redundancy process concludes and no alternative to redundancy has been identified (e.g., additional funding or an alternative role) you will be informed, in writing, by HR of the termination of your employment, the reason for this, your right to appeal the decision, and any statutory redundancy pay due (if you have over two years continuous service with the University).

-If you have any queries, please contact Human Resources.
+If you have any queries, please do not hesitate to contact Human Resources.

-For advice on CV and interview preparation, identifying transferrable skills and alternative job opportunities contact:
+If you would like further advice on CV and interview preparation, identifying transferrable skills and alternative job opportunities please contact: